noi-techpark/it.bz.opendatahub.webcomponents/frontend/README.md

 ## Create new static content pages

-1. Create a `.vue` file under the path where you want to create a new page.
+1. Create a `.vue` file under the path inside `pages` where you want to create a new page.
 The directory structure corresponds to the structure of the url.
 2. Create a `.md` file with the same name in the same directory
-3. Import the md file in your vue file
+3. Import the md file in your vue file, for example:
 ```js
 import legally from './legally.md';
 ```